Russia 'ready' to break ties with EU if sanctions imposed — Lavrov | DW | 12.02.2021

-Russia says it could sever ties with the EU if it continues with sanctions.
+Russia says it could sever ties with the EU if it continues with sanctions over the jailing of Alexei Navalny.
 The EU's top diplomat says Russia wants to break away and divide the West.

 Russian Foreign Minister Sergey Lavrov said on Friday that Russia was prepared to break off relations with the European Union if it continued with planned sanctions.